Would you like to know what Inspired us to Build a DIY Kitchen Island in our new Farmhouse?

 What do we do now?

-How to make the cabinets the same Height?
+How to make the Cabinets the same Height?

-The solution was to use 2 inch thick boards over the top of the lower piece, leaving the original top on the taller piece.
-We chose 8 inch wide boards for the project.
-The top was constructed by using a biscuit cutter, wood biscuits, glue and clamps to attach the boards together.
-The side board had a curved edge to the front, so the new board was cut to match the curve and cut away the original top and trim so the two pieces would fit snugly together.
+The sideboard had a curved edge to the front, so the new board was cut to match the curve and cut away the original top and trim so the two pieces would fit snugly together.

 Other Materials used to build the Kitchen Island

-The next decision was what materials to use for the remainder of the kitchen island.
-We had tongue and groove boards left over from our ceilings so it was decided to use those to fill in the walls of the island.
-Since the farmhouse was already an industrial style, we used simple plumbing pipe for the overhang bar area and for additional shelving.
+Since the farmhouse was already an industrial style, we used simple plumbing pipe for the overhang bar area and additional shelving.

 Here are some photos of us playing around with the plan in the garage.

-Since the farmhouse was still under construction, the island could not be permanently assembled until it was moved to the house.
-This was a stress point, as we were unable to see exactly how everything would look put together.
-My biggest fear was, “it would look like we made it” LOL
+This was a stress point, as we could not see exactly how everything would look.
+My biggest fear was, “it would look like we made it,” LOL.

-The original rescue sideboard needed some sprucing up so the doors, drawer fronts and top all received a fresh coat of stain.
+The original rescue sideboard needed some sprucing up, so the doors, drawer fronts, and top all received a fresh coat of stain.

 Because salvaged barn wood wasn’t within our budget, we used a faux technique to make the new island top look like old barn wood.